tordonez24/introToProgrammingFinalProject/README.md

 ## Description

-A spinoff of 2048, which is a single player 2d matching game.
-The objective is to combine identical tiles to eventually create boba.
-Although reaching boba is the goal of the game, it doesn't end there.
+A spinoff of 2048, which is a single player 2D matching game.
+The objective is to combine identical tiles to eventually create the final tile, boba.
 Boba is equivalent to 2048 in the original, but the game ends at boba.

 ## Getting Started